 • The mythical location for Troy in Turkey is far too small to accommodate the invading army of about 100,000 men and the long pursuits in horse-drawn chariots.

 • The extensively travelled Greek geographer Strabo who lived 2000 years ago (1200 years after the Trojan War) believed that some of the ports of call in the Odyssey should be found in the Atlantic because of the mention of tides that do not exist in the Mediterranean.

 So Troy was not in the Mediterranean - but was it in Britain or somewhere even more revolutionary?

 Plato’s student, Aristotle, believed that ancient Troy and Atlantis were somehow connected.
 One of Aristotle’s students, Theophrastus (circa 330 B.C.), wrote that the Atlantis story was factual, as did the Syrian philosopher Poseidonios (circa 90 B.C.).
 Strabo, a Greek historian writing in about 20 B.C., wrote a lengthy comparison between Troy and Atlantis’ geographical descriptions.

 Consequently, we need to look at the probability that Plato’s ‘Atlantis’ is a genuine reference to this land, as it is the oldest written source and may give us clues of how this civilisation lived and traded.
-Fortunately, for us Plato gave some detail about this civilisation, such as how they lived and what they believed, which will allow us to compare what we know; from landscape and archaeological finds and looks for other areas of investigation the texts might reveal.
+Fortunately, for us, Plato gave some detail about this civilisation, such as how they lived and what they believed, which will allow us to compare what we know; from the landscape and archaeological finds and looked for other areas of investigation the texts might reveal.

 Plato - he described in detail this ancient civilisation known to the Greeks as Atlantis